UC-MACSS/persp-model_W17/students/Ju_Tong/PS5/ps5-linear-regression.md

 ![](ps5-linear-regression_files/figure-markdown_github/Histogram-1.png)

 The feelings of respondents toward Biden (surveyed in 2008, ranging from 0 to 100) appears to be approximately normally distributed with left skew.
 The histogram result suggests that more respondnets feel positive than negative toward Mr. Biden.
 Since almost all the response values fall on the multiple of 5, and it is unlikely that 1,807 respondents would have naturally responded in such a manner, it is highly possible that the feeling thermometer is evaluated by a 0-100 scale with 5-unit brackets.
 However, we also find there are two responses do not fall on the multiple of 5 (one is between 5 and 10, and the other close to 90).
-We postulate these two values perhaps are the "outliers"", which might be caused by miscoding.
+Perhaps these two values are the "outliers" caused by miscoding.

 2) Simple linear regression
 ===========================